 1. The application deadline is February 15 of each calendar year.
 Your application must be actually received in hard copy by the Secretary of our Selection Committee by 5:00 p.m. on February 15.
 The name and address of this person appears on the application form, which can be downloaded and printed from our Application Form page.

 2. Grant applications are evaluated by a Selection Committee appointed by the Trustees of the trust which governs the Fund.
-These applications are then submitted to the Trustees for approval, and those submitting approved grant applications receive their letters of approval sometime during the month of March, with actual checks for the amounts awarded being sent out shortly thereafter.
+The recommendations of the Selection Committee are then submitted to the Trustees for approval, and those submitting approved grant applications receive their letters of approval sometime during the month of March, with actual checks for the amounts awarded being sent out shortly thereafter.

 3. The maximum grant amount is $5,000, with most grants ranging between $500 and $5,000.